MicrosoftDocs/PowerShell-Docs/reference/4.0/PSWorkflow/New-PSWorkflowSession.md

 Certificates are used in client certificate-based authentication.
 They can be mapped only to local user accounts; they do not work with domain accounts.

-To get a certificate thumbprint, use the Get-Item cmdlet or the Get-ChildItem cmdlet in the Windows PowerShell Cert: drive (http://go.microsoft.com/fwlink/?LinkID=251065).
+To get a certificate thumbprint, use the Get-Item cmdlet or the Get-ChildItem cmdlet in the Windows PowerShell Cert: [drive](https://www.microsoft.com/en-us/).

 ```yaml
 Type: String